BZoennchen/supercollider-book/_sources/chapters/supercollider/pattern.md

 #### Pitch

 As already mentioned, we do not have to work with frequencies.
-In fact, there are many ways to define the pitch of the event, i.e., the played synth and many of them are more relevant for musicians who are used to them.
+In fact, there are many ways to define the pitch of the event, i.e., the played synth, and many of them are more relevant for musicians who are used to them.
-I am not completely familiar with all the concepts so I will not provide a full picture.
+I am not entirely familiar with all the concepts, so I will not provide a complete picture.

-One of the concepts are the so-called midi notes.
+One of the concepts is the so-called midi notes.
 This system assigns ascending numbers to the keys of a piano.

 ```isc